csaid/csaid.github.io/_posts/2020-01-10-optimizing-sample-sizes-in-ab-testing-part-II.md

 <img src='/assets/2020_optimizing_sample_sizes/bivariate_normal.png'>
 <div class="caption">
 **Figure 2**.
 Probabilities of possible outcomes, based on your prior beliefs.
-The horizontal axis is the true difference in means, and the vertical axis is the served difference in means.
+The horizontal axis is the true difference in means, and the vertical axis is the observed difference in means.
 </div><br>

 To gain some more intuition about this, take a look at Figure 3.
 As sample size increases, $$ \sigma^2_c $$ decreases.